 Key Concepts

-Understand the core concepts behind Brief: how it learns your product, integrations, and how Brief connects to AI coding agents.
+Understand the core concepts behind Brief: how it builds your Product Graph, integrations, and how Brief navigates AI coding agents to the context they need.

-Understanding these core concepts will help you get the most value from Brief.
+Understanding these core concepts will help you get the most value from Brief—your Navigator from vision to impact.

-Brief builds understanding of your product automatically by connecting to your existing tools.
+Brief builds your Product Graph automatically by connecting to your existing tools.
 It extracts and synthesizes:

 - Features — Your product capabilities and their status